dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 }
 ```

-are triggered when the file `old-name.txt` is renamed to
-`new-name.txt`.
-Note that the `cookie` field is the same for these
-two events.

-A similar set of two events is generated if a directory item is moved
+The order of these two events is not guaranteed; however the two
+events will have the same `cookie` property value.

+If a client is watching multiple directories then the event's
+subscription property describes which event corresponds to which
+watched directory (or file).
+The subscription property is part of
+every event's envelope, so isn't shown here.

-from one watched directory to another: the `cookie` value identifies
+If a file is moved from one watch directory to another then the client
-the two events as coming from the same operation.
+will receive two move-child events with the same cookie property
+value, much like a rename within the same directory.

 ###### Non-move child events